 How the Church in Ephesus Missed Sustaining Revival and What We Learn From It

 Revival is a word that is tossed around so much these days.
-Many churches talk about revival; some might say they are “breaking into revival” but I only know of a few that are truly there.
+Many churches talk about revival; some might say they are “breaking into revival,” but I only know a few who are truly there.

 Revival in Ephesus

 The church in Ephesus is one of the New Testament churches that were no doubt in revival.